 Norwegian Air 787 Review: London to Singapore

 Our full time travelling family flew from London to Singapore with Norwegian Air at the start of our open-ended trip through Bali, Sri Lanka and Thailand.
 Our flight with Norwegian Air from London Gatwick to Singapore was a sweat-inducing 13 hours long, and it was the first time we’d flown with Norwegian Air UK, the low cost Norwegian airline.
 We also flew with Norwegian Air from Singapore to London at the end of our trip.
-Before you read our review including Norwegian Air safety and comfort, you may like to check out our top 10 travel toys for toddlers or our essential packing list for family travel (or open and read in a new tab after!)
+Before you read our Norwegian Air review including Norwegian Air safety and comfort, you may like to check out our top 10 travel toys for toddlers or our essential packing list for family adventure travel (open and read in a new tab after!)

 - 1 Norwegian Air Long Haul Review: Pre-airport Services

 - 2 Norwegian Air Dreamliner Review: On Board The Dreamliner 787

 - 4 Norwegian Air Dreamliner review: Would We Recommend The Dreamliner 787?

 - 5 Our Travel Guides & Recommended Resources